th0rn0/lanops-manager/README.md

 ### Dockerless Setup

 Disclaimer: This part is untested and I dont intend on testing it.
-If you are struggling move out of 1999 and utlize Docker.
+If you are struggling to get it to work, leave the year 1999 and utlize Docker.

 1. Y U DO DIS?